 Daystar is funded by monetary donations from generous individuals, businesses, churches, and civic associations; in-kind donations from the community of food, household goods, and personal care items; and grants from Pinellas County, the City of St. Petersburg, and local businesses.

 We are responsible stewards of our resources.
 Thanks to our committed core of over 200 volunteers, we have a very small paid staff and were able to devote 95% of our income last year to program services.
-We have only 5 full-time employees, including the manager of the Thrift Shoppe, and 2 part-time employees.
+We have only 4 full-time employees.
 We spent only 5% on fundraising and administration.
 At Daystar we are committed to continually improving our services.
 These are our core values.

 Daystar Life Center, Inc. is an IRS 501(c)(3) non-profit organization.
 Your contributions are deductible for federal income purposes as allowed by law.

 “Daystar didn’t make us feel bad about needing help.
 When you walk in their doors, you’re family.
 They never gave up on us, so we never gave up on ourselves.”